AIPowerGrid/system-core/FAQ.md

 ### Do you censor generations?

-Horde-wide, we censor only one type of generation: [CSAM](https://en.wikipedia.org/wiki/Child_sexual_abuse_material) Images.
+grid-wide, we censor only one type of generation: [CSAM](https://en.wikipedia.org/wiki/Child_sexual_abuse_material) Images.
 We have two mechanisms to achieve this, one is a regex replacement filter during initial API request.
 The other is the anti-CSAM AI running on each worker.
 See more detailed answers below.

-Other than this one instance, the horde does not censor text generations at all, or images which do not appear to be CSAM.
+Other than this one instance, the grid does not censor text generations at all, or images which do not appear to be CSAM.

 However each individual worker might have its own censorship guidelines.
 And each requestor can voluntarily opt-in to accidental NSFW censorship.